 If you must eat, make sure it is something light (no protein or spices) and easily digestible, like a broth.

 Coffee – Many of us (including myself) rely on this wonderful beverage to help get us going in the morning.
 However, coffee is not the best beverage for helping your voice.
 It can also contribute to acid reflux.

+Voice teachers worldwide are recommending straw warm-ups as a tool to soothe the vocal folds and help a tired voice.
 Warming up with a common straw is one of the most effective ways to get your voice aligned and working properly.
 I have a free straw warmup course you can download right here:

 You should get up at least two hours before you have to sing, even if this causes you to have less than optimal sleep time.

-Warm-up: Make sure to warm-up before the performance – but don't work the voice too intensely.
+Warm-up: Make sure to warm up before the performance – but don't work the voice too intensely.
 Football players don't lift weights before a game.
 Don't overwork your voice either.
 And remember, vocalizing through a straw is one of the best ways to get your voice going.

 Also, adding a lip trill or tongue trill to your vocal warm-up exercises is a great way to gently get blood circulation in the vocal tract and to your vocal folds.